fyupeng/rpc-netty-framework/README.md

               log.error("channel is not writable");
             }
             /**
-             * 1. 通道关闭后，对于 心跳包 将不可用
-             * 2. 由于客户端 使用了 ChannelProvider 来 缓存 channel，这里关闭后，无法 发挥 channel 缓存的作用 */
+             * 1. When the channel is closed, it will not be available for heartbeat packets.
+             * 2. Since the client uses ChannelProvider to cache the channel, the channel cache will not be available after it is closed.
+             */
             //future.addListener(ChannelFutureListener.CLOSE);
           } finally {